 The online Master of Communication degree consists of 33 credit hours and can be completed in just one year.
-The interdisciplinary curriculum provides a well-rounded education in communications and related fields, including business, law, marketing, and public policy.
-Students can align their degree with their career goals by choosing one of these three unique tracks:
+The interdisciplinary curriculum provides a well-rounded education in communications and related fields, including business,

 Brand Communication - Learn how to reach a target audience strategically, creatively, and effectively by building your digital media marketing skillset.